Stability index for algebras with involution: Notation

-Let $F$ be a formally real field with space of orderings $X_F$ and Witt ring $W(F)$.
 For an ordering $P\in X_F$ we denote by $F_P$ a real closure of $F$ at $P$.
-By an \emph{$F$-algebra with involution} we mean a pair $(A,\s)$ where $A$ is a finite-dimensional $F$-algebra with centre $Z(A)$, equipped with an involution $\s:A\to A$, such that $F = Z(A) \cap \Sym(A,\s)$ and which is assumed to be either simple (if $Z(A)$ is a field) or a direct product of two simple algebras (if $Z(A) = F \times F$).
+By an \emph{$F$-algebra with involution} we mean a pair $(A,\s)$ where $A$ is a finite-dimensional simple $F$-algebra with centre a field $Z(A)$, equipped with an involution $\s:A\to A$, such that $F = Z(A) \cap \Sym(A,\s)$.
 Observe that $\dim_F Z(A) =: \kappa \le 2$.
 If $A$ is a division algebra, we call $(A,\s)$ an \df{$F$-division algebra with involution}.
-By \cite[Prop.~2.14]{BOI} we may assume that $\s$ is the exchange involution when $Z(A)=F\x F$.
+Note that after scalar extension from $F$ to $F_P$, $A$ may decompose into the direct product of two central simple $F_P$-algebras.
+By \cite[Proposition~2.14]{BOI} we may assume that $\s\ox F_P$ is the exchange involution in this case.